Rami Hamdallah: Career

-Hamdallah, widely known as Abū Wālid ('Father of Walid', after one of his deceased children) is a professor at An-Najah National University.
-He was hired in 1982 as English instructor, and at the University he got to know his future wife.
-He was appointed president of the university in 1998.
-During his 15 years' term, he tripled the student enrollment, which now numbers 20,000 students on 4 campuses.
-He also opened a 400-bed teaching hospital.
-He served as the secretary general of Palestinian Central Elections Commission from 2002 to 2013.
-He was the commission's deputy chairman in 2011.
+Prime Minister of Palestine (2013–2019)

 He was sworn in as prime minister on 6 June 2013 and replaced Salam Fayyad in the post.
 Only two weeks into the job, however, Hamdallah tendered his resignation, reportedly as result of interference with Hamdallah's authority by Abbas' aides.
 On 23 June 2013, Abbas accepted Hamdallah's resignation, but appointed him as the head of the interim government.
 Hamdallah's resignation was praised by Mohammed Dajani, the founder of the Wastia Movement of Moderate Islam in the West Bank, who stated that "I respect him for taking this decision.
 They thought he would be window dressing and he would not accept that."

-Six weeks after Hamdallah's resignation, Abbas asked him to form a new government, which he did on 19 September 2013.
+Six weeks after Hamdallah's resignation, Abbas asked him to form a new government, which he did on September 19, 2013.

 On 13 March 2018, Hamdallah survived an assassination attempt during his visit to the Gaza Strip.
+Hamdallah was travelling at the time with Majid Faraj, the Palestinian security chief, and neither man was injured.
+Hamdallah's spokesperson blamed Hamas for the attempted assassination, saying that Hamas bore "full criminal responsibility."
+Hamas claimed that it had shot and killed the suspect and an accomplice to the attempted assassination on March 22 in a shootout in which two of its own members also died.
+However, Hamdallah's spokesperson continued to put the blame on Hamas for the attempted assassination.

-On 29 January 2019 he and his government handed their resignation to President Abbas, who accepted the request on the following day.
-But was replaced by Mohammad Shtayyeh in April 2019.
+On 29 January 2019 Hamdallah and his government handed their resignation to President Abbas, who accepted the request on the following day.
+He was replaced by Mohammad Shtayyeh in April 2019.